Travel

 Best Hotels and Accommodation By Budget in Thailand

-Chiang Mai is known for its affordable guesthouses and boutique hotels, with prices ranging from THB 500 (~$14 / ~€13) to THB 5,000 (~$142 / ~€137) per night. many hotels in Thailand offer significant discounts during the off-peak season, making luxury more accessible.
+Chiang Mai is known for its affordable guesthouses and boutique hotels, with prices ranging from THB 500 (~$14) to THB 5,000 (~$142) per night.
+Many hotels in Thailand offer significant discounts during the off-peak season, making luxury more accessible.

 For those seeking a unique experience, consider staying in a traditional Thai-style villa or a treehouse resort on Koh Samui.
-These options provide a blend of comfort and cultural immersion, often with impressive views of the surrounding landscapes.
+These options provide a blend of comfort and cultural immersion, often with remarkable views of the surrounding landscapes.

 CityBudget HotelPrice/NightMid-Range HotelPrice/NightLuxury HotelPrice/Night